for Veterans and the Public

 - instant breakfast drinks

 You can also maintain or increase muscle mass through exercise, especially with progressive strength-building exercises.
 These include resistance and weight-lifting exercise.
-(For more diet and exercise tips, see the Daily Living section.)
+(For more diet and exercise tips, see the Living with HIV/AIDS section.)